Lothersdale

-The Parish Council has five elected members and meets on the third Tuesday of each month (except for August) at 7.30 p.m.
+The parish council has five elected members and meets on the third Tuesday of each month (except for August) at 7.30 p.m.
 It decides on the amount of local taxes (the precept), planning applications, and numerous other issues pertaining to local life.

-Until 1974 it was part of the West Riding of Yorkshire.
-From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.
+Until 1974, it was part of the West Riding of Yorkshire.
+From 1974 to 2023, it was part of the Craven District.
+It is now administered by the unitary North Yorkshire Council.

-No house in the village is connected to mains gas or water and it has limited mobile and broadband connection.
-This has had the effect of limiting the amount of development that has taken place and gives the village an unspoilt atmosphere.
+No house in the village is connected to mains gas or water, and it has limited mobile and broadband connection.
+This has had the effect of limiting the amount of development that has taken place, and gives the village an unspoiled atmosphere.
 It has also caused conflict for more than 25 years over the ownership rights of water from various springs.

-The village boasts a recreation ground which includes woodland walks, the village beck, bird-hide, picnic areas, a football pitch, a multi-use games area and a new children's playground.
+The village boasts a recreation ground, which includes woodland walks, the village beck, bird-hide, picnic areas, a football pitch, a multi-use games area and a children's playground.

 The village pub is the Hare and Hounds.
-It serves hot food and real ales.
 The village hall is a popular venue for parties, concerts, dances, whist drives and other social events.
-In recent years the village has held an annual 'Party in the Park' in the recreation ground.
+The village has held an annual 'Party in the Park' in the recreation ground.

+Dale End Mill is an 18th-century mill building.

 On the site of a former lime and baryte quarry is Raygill Lakes, which was the first site studied by the Yorkshire Geological Society in 1875.
 Mammalian and marine fossils were discovered here.

 The village has good rail connections (two miles away in Cononley) to Leeds, Bradford and London, about three hours by rail from Skipton.
 Access to Manchester is via the M65 motorway at Colne.

 The primary school was ranked by Ofsted as "Outstanding" in 2014.